-The Aboriginal Program facilitates a Yarning Circle group for primary and high school girls and boys that operates each term.
-This group provides a culturally safe space for kids to build connections, gain new experiences and participate in fun activities that include pottery, art, outings and Pizza Hut just to name a few.
+Dhurrung Wunggurrwil (formerly the Aboriginal Program) facilitates a Yarning Circle group for primary and high school girls that operates each term.
+These groups provide a culturally safe space for kids to build connections, gain new experiences and participate in fun activities that include pottery, art, outings and “all you can eat adventures” just to name a few.

 Little Children Big Outcomes Group

-For referrals and more information about any of WRISC’s Therapeutic & Support Groups please contact WRISC reception on 5333 3666 and talk to our Group Coordinator.
+For referrals and more information about any of WRISC’s Therapeutic & Support Groups please contact WRISC Reception on (03) 5333 3666 and talk to our Groups Coordinator.

 WRISC takes participants’ safety seriously.
 Due to ongoing demand, please understand there may be wait-lists associated with each group.